Discovery to acquire Scripps Networks Interactive for US$14.6B, including debt - Article - BNN

 Under the terms of the deal, Scripps CEO Ken Lowe would join the board of the combined company.

 The deal requires regulatory and shareholder approvals.
-Major shareholders including cable magnate John Malone, Advance/Newhouse Programming Partnership and members of the Scripps family support the deal, according to the companies.
+Major shareholders including cable magnate John Malone, Advance/Newhouse Programming Partnership and members of the Scripps family, support the deal, the companies said.

 Discovery had tried unsuccessfully twice before to buy Scripps.
 Discovery outbid Viacom Inc for Scripps, Reuters reported first last week.

-Guggenheim Securities and Goldman Sachs served as financial advisers to Discovery, while Debevoise & Plimpton served as the legal adviser.
+Guggenheim Securities and Goldman Sachs served as financial advisers to Discovery.
 Allen & Co LLC and J.P.
-Morgan Securities served as financial advisers to Scripps, while Weil, Gotshal & Manges worked as the legal adviser.
+Morgan Securities served as financial advisers to Scripps.

-Evercore Group and Kirkland & Ellis respectively served as financial adviser and legal adviser to the Scripps family.
+Evercore Group served as financial adviser to the Scripps family.